Swaffelen: Australia (turkey-slap)

+Netherlands (swaffelen)

 In April 2008, the term received wide media-attention in the Netherlands and Belgium, when a Dutch student committed the act on the Taj Mahal and uploaded the video to YouTube.
 The student was suspended for this action.

 In response, the BNN TV program Spuiten en Slikken invited viewers to make their own videos of other objects being swaffeled.
 They also called for a BNN Nationale Swaffeldag (BNN National Swaffel Day) to be declared.
 The Royal Palace of Amsterdam and the Basilica of Saint Servatius in Maastricht were among the objects swaffeled in the submissions.

 In 2015 a firefighter in Enkhuizen was fired for swaffeling a colleague.

-When the topic of swearing in various languages arose, in episode 4, series N, of the British panel show QI, one of the show's panelists, Jeremy Clarkson, mentioned the word, defining it as meaning, specifically, "...to bang your penis against the Taj Mahal."
+When the topic of swearing in various languages arose, in episode 4, series N, of the British panel show QI, one of the show's panelists, Jeremy Clarkson, mentioned the word, defining it as "...to bang your penis against the Taj Mahal."

-On episode 5 of the Amazon Video show The Grand Tour, Jeremy Clarkson again defined it as "to bang your gentleman sausage... on the side of the Taj Mahal".